smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 * When i created the navbar the menu items were appearing on the left right next to the main logo, i don't like this look, i pushed them to the right by inserting ml-auto into the following line of code
 <div class="collapse navbar-collapse" id="navbarNav">
     <ul class="navbar-nav ml-auto">
+* When the hamburger menu is created and you click on it, the menu items appear on the left hand side, underneath the logo, this doesn't look good so i want them to populated below the hamburger menu itself.
+To solve this i used developer tools in chrome and highlighted the item im trying to change, its showing as a.nav-link - In my code i have inserted into the li class "ml-auto" This now pushes the item over to the right under the hamburger menu where i wanted it to go.
+I will do this for every li item in my menu so they all populate on the right.

 ## **DEPLOYMENT**